 Plan Your Inbound Campaign

-Your inbound campaign can be planned by answering five easy questions.
+Your inbound campaign can be planned by answering these five easy questions:

 How will you know if you’ve been successful if you don’t know what success looks like?
-Choose specific metrics that you can track or measure, such a visits, conversions, overall reach, or downloads.
+Choose specific metrics that you can track or measure, such as visits, conversions, overall reach, or downloads.

-2 – Which buyer personas is this campaign for?
+2. Which buyer persona is this campaign for?